 - In Terminator 3: Rise of the Machines, when the T-X walks down the street naked, her whole body from behind is covered in shadow.
 It's quite sexy.

 - Willow in a scene from Buffy the Vampire Slayer.
 Ohhhh.

 - T'Pol (Jolene Blalock) in the "Carbon Creek" episode of Enterprise.

 - Rachel does it in the hospital during the "Laryngitis" episode of Glee, prompting Finn's rendition of "Jessie's Girl".

 - Eureka's Jo Lupo (Erica Cerra) while taking a shower in "Momstrosity".

-- In an episode of Seinfeld George visits his mother at the hospital and sees the silhouette of her roommate getting a sponge bath from a sexy nurse.
+- In an episode, George visits his mother at the hospital and sees the silhouette of her roommate getting a sponge bath from a sexy nurse.
 He revisits at the same time the next day just to see that happen again.

 - In the episode when he and Jerry are Mistaken for Gay, he sees the exact same thing happen with a male nurse and a male patient.

 - Truck Stop features the "Mudflap girl" silhouette on a playfield road sign, along with the caption "Dangerous Curves".